MansAlien/DFB_4.0_Summary/Ch_5-blog_app.md

 <h1 align='center'> :fire: CH 5 :fire: <br> 👉 Blog App 👈</h1>

 ## 1. Initial Set Up
-- make a new directory called blog
+- :file_folder: make a new directory called blog
-- install djnago in a new virtual environment called .venv
+- :arrow_down: install djnago in a new virtual environment called .venv
-- create a new django project called project
+- :pencil2: create a new django project called project
-- create a new app blog
+- :pencil2: create a new app blog
-- perform the migration to setup the database
+- ⚙️ perform the migration to setup the database
-- update project/settings.py file (add the new app)
+- ⚙️ update project/settings.py file (add the new app)

 ## 2. Database Models